rsobrinhoillimitati/tmp/e.htm.md

 <p class=MsoNormal><a name="_Toc240908235"><span lang=EN-US style='font-family:
 "Calibri",sans-serif;mso-bidi-font-family:"Times New Roman"'>If you choose to
-map a network drive to the share you can check the “Reconnect at Logon” check box, which will require you to only enter the username and password once, at least until the password changes.<o:p></o:p></span></a></p>
+map a network drive to the share you can check the Â“Reconnect at LogonÂ” check box, which will require you to only enter the username and password once, at least until the password changes.<o:p></o:p></span></a></p>